fire-wally/firewallydotnet-hugo/content/post/build-more-housing.md

 But if we only ever focus on the height of a paricular building or whether it's made of brick or concrete, we might miss the big-picture forces that shape our city and ignore economic trends that are hurting many of our neighbors.
 So for a moment I'd like to set aside the details and zoom out to tell a story about what has happened in the Minneapolis metro area over the past decade.
 The same trends have affected many other American cities, and I see no signs that these trends will cease over the next decade, perhaps after temporary slowdowns during the Covid-19 pandemic.

 I would like to make one very simple argument.
-It's something that many of my friends and neighbors understand intuitively, but it's surprising to me that I don't think I've ever seen it presented simply by our leaders or the media.
+It's something that many of my friends and neighbors understand intuitively, but it's surprising to me that I don't think I've ever seen it presented simply by politicians or the media.

 Since 2009, the Minneapolis metropolitan area has not added enough homes for the people who want to move here.
 The Twin Cities is a desirable place to live for many reasons, chief among them strong job growth over the last decade.
 That increase in demand for housing without the supply to match it is the overwhelming reason why the cost of housing has increased every year since I've lived here.
 If we fail to build enough housing to meet demand for it, we should expect rents to continue to rise throughout the metro.